Ultimate Guide to Real Marriage Certificate for Immigration

 Unfortunately, this may not be considered an official wedding by the government agency if you don't have an official marriage certificate to prove it.
 Discuss this situation with your immigration lawyer to determine the best course of action.

-VisaNation Law Group marriage green card lawyers have assisted clients from all backgrounds obtain permanent residency.
-The entire immigration process can be overwhelming and VisaNation is here to help you.
+VisaNation Law Group's marriage green card lawyers have assisted clients from all backgrounds in obtaining permanent residency.
+The entire immigration process can be overwhelming, and VisaNation is here to help you.
 Get started today!